 Junior Professional Officer Programme

-Opportunities for Young Professionals in an International Workplace
+Opportunities for young professionals in an international workplace

-Aside from hiring highly qualified and experienced candidates, the IAEA offers some job opportunities for young professionals under a Junior Professional Officer (JPO) programme.
+The IAEA offers some job opportunities for young professionals under a Junior Professional Officer (JPO) programme.

 The purpose of the JPO programme is not only to give young professionals an opportunity to gain work experience in an international environment, but also to provide the IAEA with additional expertise.

-The JPO works as a professional staff member as part of a team and under the guidance of a senior professional in either a scientific/technical or administrative field.
+The JPO works as a professional staff member as part of a team and under the guidance of a senior professional in either a scientific, technical or administrative field.

 The programme is designed for young professionals who: